 Heroes of the Storm

 Developer: Blizzard Ent. rnrnPlatforms: PC, macOS

 In 2015, Blizzard finally set out to capitalize on the MOBA craze they originally inspired by releasing Heroes of the Storm.
 However, for some reason, they decided to shy away from the term MOBA and instead refer to the game as a ‘hero brawler.’
 This may have been the right call considering how many cameos from heroes belonging to other Blizzard properties have been featured in HotS.

-Bleeding Edge is an up and coming multiplayer game that’s backed by Xbox Game Studios and developed by Ninja Theory.
-While it may be a bit late to both the MOBA and hero shooter crazes, the game manages to combine elements from both genres while still injecting its own personality.
-This can be mostly attributed to the unique designs and backstories of BE‘s diverse roster of heroes.
+Bleeding Edge is an up and coming multiplayer game that’s supported by Xbox Game Studios and developed by Ninja Theory.
+While it may be a bit tardy to both the MOBA and hero shooter crazes, the game manages to combine aspects from both genres while still injecting its own personality.
+This can be mostly attributed to the distinctive designs and backstories of BE‘s diverse roster of heroes.